danioxoli/HotSpotAnalysis_Plugin/README.md

 ##### License

-_HotSpotAnalysis-plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation_
+_The Hotspot Analysis plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation_

 Copyright © 2017 Daniele Oxoli/ Mayra Zurbaràn/ Gabriele Prestifilippo/ Stanly Shaji - Politecnico Di Milano.